kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 }
 ```

-Running the test will FAIL.
-However, the error message will contain some C# code you can paste directly into the code:
+Running the test will *FAIL*.
+This is quite intentional!
+The error message will contain C# code you can paste directly into the code:

 ```C#
 Proposed output for unit test: